sonic-net/SONiC/doc/subport/sonic-sub-port-intf-hld.md

 Intfmgrd & IntfsOrch which manages sub-interfaces should be able to fetch  parent interface properties for a given subinterface.

 ## 10.1 SWSS CPP Library
-In CPP, applications can use subintf class provided by swss-common library to fetch attributes of subinterface.
+In CPP, applications can use subintf class provided by sonic-swss library to fetch attributes of subinterface.

 Subintf class provides below methods: